cloudflare/cloudflare-docs/content/magic-wan/configuration/connector/configure-hardware-connector/_index.md

 If you do not need a high availability configuration for you premises, proceed to [Configure Cloudflare dashboard settings](#configure-cloudflare-dashboard-settings).

-{{<Aside type="warning">}}You cannot enable high availability for an existing site.
+{{<Aside type="warning" header="Warning">}}You cannot enable high availability for an existing site.
 To add high availability to an existing site in the Cloudflare dashboard, you need to delete the site and start again.
 Plan accordingly to create a high availability configuration from the start if needed.{{</Aside>}}

 ---